hackforla/VRMS/CONTRIBUTING.md

 ```

 ### **3.3 Work on the Issue**
 Every issue will contain action items you must complete before you are ready to submit a pull request.
-Be sure to use the checkboxes to indicate you have completed each action item.
+Be sure to use the checkboxes as you complete each action item so we can track your progress!

-After you have completed the action items, you can add and commit the changes to your new branch using the commands
+After you have completed the action items, add and commit the changes to your new branch using the commands
 ```
 git add .
 git commit -m "your commit message"